lautiok/Adoption-web-application/Readme.md

 - fs: Module for working with the file system.
 - jsonwebtoken: Library for generating and verifying JWT (JSON Web Tokens) tokens.
 - zod: Library for validation and definition of data schemas.
+- gzip y Brotli: Data compression algorithms used to reduce the size of files transmitted over the web

 Frontend: